juhasev/sample-ninja-help/panelist-imported-select-file.md

 ### 3. Mapping

 The system will attempt to automatically map all variables/ columns in the import file to a variable in the system with the same name, provided that such a variable exists.
 The variables or columns in the import file are shown on the left hand-side of window and the matching variable in the system on the right-hand side.

-Where the system cannot auto-map a variable you have the options of either:
+If the system cannot auto-map a variable you have the options of either:

-1.	manually mapping to a variable in the system by selecting from the list of available variables in the dropdown list, or
+1. Manually mapping to a variable in the system by selecting from the list of available variables in the dropdown list, or
-2.	leaving this variable out in the import by clicking on ‘ignore this column’ button.
+2. Leaving this variable out in the import by clicking on **ignore this column** button.

 If the later is chosen, the variable in question will be skipped and left out from the import.
 Where there are missing values or validation failures a warning message is displayed against the variable in question.
 For more detailed inspection of the error, simply click on the error text.